pablojimenezmateo/kindle-wallpaper/README.md

 Author: Pablo Jiménez Mateo

-Addition by luedi0:
+Addition by luedi0:<br>
-Bugfix: All day events trunkated to one
+Bugfix: All day events trunkated to one<br>
 Addition of docker container for (server) wallpaper generation.